risk-first/website/Coding-Bets.md

 > "Sometimes a user story is generated that cannot be well estimated until the development team does some actual work to resolve a technical question or a design problem.
 The solution is to create a “spike,” which is some work whose purpose is to provide the answer or solution. " - [Spike Solution, _Agile Dictionary_](http://agiledictionary.com/209/spike/)

 You might want to use a Spike Solution to test out replacing a badly-fitting technology for a more appropriate one.
-That is, trying to solve a [Software Dependency Risk](Software-Dependency-Risk.md) issue.
+That is, addressing [Software Dependency](Software-Dependency-Risk.md) problems.
 For example:

-> "Let's try replacing all this configuration with some [YAML](https://en.wikipedia.org/wiki/YAML) files."

 > "Let's explore using [ElasticSearch](https://en.wikipedia.org/wiki/Elasticsearch) for searching instead of SQL Statements."